jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) Even though an appeal under this section may have been determined in favour of the appellant, the Director may, subject to the like right of appeal, refuse to deal with in accordance with the provisions of this Act the matter of the grant, issue, revocation, or suspension of the land transport document concerned on any sufficient grounds supported by facts or evidence discovered since the hearing of the appeal.
 (5) Subsection (1) does not apply—
   (a) if a right of appeal to the District Court against the decision concerned is conferred by any other section of this Act:
-  (b) to any decision made in relation to a class exemption, including a decision to grant (or not to grant), to amend, or to revoke a class exemption.
+  (b) to any decision made in relation to a class exemption, including a decision to grant (or not to grant), to amend, or to revoke a class exemption:
+  (c) to any decision made in relation to the extension of a land transport document, or of a class or type of land transport document, under section 209B, including a decision to grant (or not to grant), to amend, to replace, or to revoke an extension.

 ### 107 Appeals against court orders relating to disqualification or grant of limited licence, and deferral of disqualification
 (1) A person who has been disqualified by order of the District Court from holding or obtaining a driver licence may appeal to the High Court against a decision of the District Court by—